-After this, we all went to the Nicaraguan side, and once there, the conductor instructed us to bring all our stuff – including the luggage.
-Apparently, they will all be scanned for drugs and contrabands before we can enter Nicaragua.
+We then went to the Nicaraguan side, and the conductor instructed us to bring all our stuff – including the luggage.
+They will all be scanned for drugs and contrabands before we can enter Nicaragua.
 They separated us, foreigners, to the locals, and they shepherd us to a different window.
 Unfortunately, none of us did the registration in advance, and the immigration didn’t accept the one we did before leaving Honduras, so they interrogated us one by one.
-I was the only one who spoke Spanish in the group, so I ended up translating for the officer who doesn’t speak an ounce of English.
+I was the only one who spoke Spanish in the group, so I translated for the officer who doesn’t speak an ounce of English.

-Things went smoothly and I kinda bonded with him, so when it’s time for my interview, it went on without problem; he was also giving me advice on places to visit and foods to try, which I think was cool because I didn’t research that much before arriving.
+Things went smoothly, and I bonded with him, so when it’s time for my interview, it went on without problem; he was also giving me advice on places to visit and foods to try, which I think was cool because I didn’t research that much before arriving.

-After the interview, he told us to bring our luggage to customs to be scanned.
+After the interview, he told us to bring our luggage to customs.
 Once done, we went to the bus and waited for our passports.
 We received it with the tourist card, where they also put the entrance stamp.
 We arrived in Leon after 2 hours of travel.
 My Nicaragua adventure finally commences!

 FILIPINOS ENTERING NICARAGUA

 I used my US visa to enter Nicaragua.
 However, those who don’t have it – don’t be stressed!
-Filipinos can apply for a visa on arrival, which cost 50$.
-This is available in both borders from Honduras to Nicaragua, and Costa Rica to Nicaragua.
+Filipinos can apply for a visa on arrival, which cost 50$, and is available in both borders, from Honduras to Nicaragua and Costa Rica to Nicaragua.